LiLittleCat/intellij-generate-all-getter-and-setter/README.md

   and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

----
-Plugin based on the [IntelliJ Platform Plugin Template][template].
 ## Usage

 - Use <kbd>.allget</kbd> to generate all getter methods for POJO.